 Our eldest daughter has had a few shorty wet suits, starting with a Nalu child’s wetsuit* which we picked up during a day out at a country park.
 It’s really flexible and lasted as long as it fitted her.
 Our youngest inherited this too.

 Mr Tin Box bought a XCEL shorty wetsuit from a local surf shop.
 There’s similar ones on Amazon*.

 Wetsuits can be an awkward fit so sometimes going to a shop where you can try them on before you buy is a good idea.

 Meanwhile, I picked up a £30 wetsuit from our local supermarket to see what the quality difference was.
 It was definitely thicker and less flexible, but it did the job.

-It lasted two seasons before the seams started to give in – possibly something to do with my lockdown weight gain!
+It lasted two seasons before the seams started to give in!
 Here’s a similar one on Amazon*.

 UV protective swimwear